andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - If you can’t find joy in a cup of coffee, you won’t find it in a yacht.
 Gratitude treats all things the same.

-- Tools can be a subtle trap.
-Neil Gaiman, The Sandman
+- Tools can be a subtle trap. -  Neil Gaiman, The Sandman

+- Uncertainty is an uncomfortable position.
+But certainty is an absurd one - Voltaire